ruitaiS/capstone-1/README.md

 The main model used in this project is a modified version of the approach outlined by Robert M. Bell, Yehuda Koren, and Chris Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."
 An average $\mu$ of all movie ratings in the training set formed a baseline predictor, on top of which were added movie, user, and genre biases: $`{b}_{i}`$, $`{b}_{u}`$, and $`{b}_{g}`$ respectively.
 Each bias has an associated regularization parameter, $\lambda_1$, $\lambda_2$, $\lambda_3$, which was tuned to minimize the error on the test set.
 This process was performed on all five folds for `k=5` fold cross validation.

-(TODO: Find another way to refer to the model other than biasing effect model.)
 The tuning parameters were finalized using the average of the optimal values calculated during each of the five validation runs.
 A single pass was then made through the entire main dataset to find the residual differences ${r'} = \hat{r} - r$ between the recorded ratings and the ratings predicted by the model.
 Two methods were attempted to account for these residual values - a matrix factorization model using stochastic gradient descent, and a simple time factor linear model - but neither showed improvement over the base model, and were not used for the final RMSE calculation on the holdout set.

-The final RMSE on the holdout set was (TODO)
+The final RMSE on the holdout set was 0.8653710.

 ## Preprocessing:
 The provided template code downloads the MovieLens dataset and splits the data into `edx` and `final_holdout_test` dataframes, with a proportion of `p = 0.1` for the latter.
-(TODO: Expound if time)

 The `edx` set is split into five folds using `createFolds`, with the `rating` column assigned as the response vector to ensure that rating values are equally distributed among each fold.
 Each fold is an equal length list of unique, non-overlapping indices for rows from the `edx` set.